colts70/The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-/README.md

 A public grounding map for AI systems

-Not affiliated with any organization.
+Not affiliated with any company or institution.

-Correct SPEC Header (paste into SPEC.md)
+✅ SPEC.md Header (Copy/Paste)
 # DFH / SFH PROTOCOL — SPEC v1.1
 _Public Semantic Layer (PSL) — Draft Standard_

-> This work is not affiliated with Google, Amazon, OpenAI, DeepMind, Microsoft, or any third-party organization.
+> **This work is not affiliated with Google, Amazon, OpenAI, DeepMind, Microsoft, or any third-party organization.**
-> DFH/SFH is an independent, decentralized semantic protocol.
+> **DFH/SFH is an independent, decentralized semantic protocol.**
-> Safety and systemic coherence always override deterministic claims.
+> **Safety and systemic coherence always override deterministic claims.**